Spiritual Care and Connection: Request a Conversation

 The Compass Center staff and advisors who are ordained in their tradition can offer confidentiality.
 The Center’s staff and affiliates who are not ordained, while able to offer a high level of privacy, are obligated to report to relevant campus contacts if a crime, sexual misconduct, or the abuse of a minor is disclosed.
 If you would like more information about reporting obligations related to Campus Security Authorities, visit campus-security-authorities.

-For information about reporting obligations related to sexual misconduct, visit sexual misconduct for employees.
+For information about reporting obligations related to sexual misconduct, visit Title IX Information for Employees.

-For more information about how the University responds to reports of sexual misconduct, visit sexual misconduct/university response.
+For more information about how the University responds to reports of sexual misconduct, visit the University Response to Reports of Sexual Misconduct.